Cookie-YY/BLOCKCHAIN_bitCoin_go/readme.md

     - mining process
     - db to save block-chain(json file)
   - Step2: use transaction to replace data
+  - Step3: use Cryptography to replace name in address
 ## Stage 1:
 > A simple block-chain with several blocks which contain some data.
 ### Notice && Techniques